Inside reMarkable

 Being honest about emissions

 Here, we've gathered information about the environmental impact of reMarkable 2 and the key contributing factors to its CO2 footprint from the production and distribution process.
-It goes without saying these are results we're continuously working on improving.
+It goes without saying that we're continuously working on improving these results.

 The emissions information presented here is a result of mapping done by sustainability consultancy firm CEMAsys in 2022, using the GHG Protocol and ISO 14040:2006 as points of reference.
 These are both common global standards, which we’ve used with a tailored approach to better fit the purpose of the exercise.